 "Hidden Pictures" has been in every single issue of "Highlights Magazine for Children" since its inception in 1946.
 Clearly one of the magazine's popular features, children love going on a search for hidden objects just as hide-and-seek is one of their favorite schoolyard games.

-In the 1980s, "Where's Waldo" creator Martin Handford sparked an adult passion for the same thing: although in his case, you had to search-and-find a hidden red-and-white striped character "Waldo" in a book full of red herrings.
+In the 1980s, "Where's Waldo" creator Martin Handford sparked an adult passion for the same thing: although in his case, you had to search-and-find a hidden red-and-white-striped character named "Waldo" in a book full of red herrings.

 Whether you are a child or an adult, a challenge that calls on you to flex your powers of observation can be a lot of fun.
 It time to test how observant you are.
 You might find that you need a little honing of the eye-to-brain muscle.
 The puzzle world awaits.